23rd ICC Miami Conference on International Arbitration

 16.30 - 17.30: Parallel Sessions:

-From the Field to the Hearing room: Arbitrating Sport Disputes Effective Management of an Arbitration with Defaulting Parties
+From the screen to the hearing room: arbitrating sports disputes Effective Management of an Arbitration with Defaulting Parties

 19.30 - 22.00: Dinner